 8. Artichokes

-One of the richest vegetables in fiber, they are excellent for digestive health.
+One of the vegetables richest in fiber, they are excellent for digestive health.
 Steamed, they are delicious with a vinaigrette.
 You can also add them to pasta dishes or salads.

-9. Green weights
+9. Green peas

 10. Broccoli